Insurance and Healthcare

 Students who are sponsored by their governments such as the Saudi Arabia Cultural Mission, Kuwait Cultural Mission, and the Omani Cultural Mission, are generally exempt from the University insurance.
-Also, students from Sweden with the national insurance coverage may be exempted.
-The ISS office reserve the right to request proof of insurance coverage translated into the English language at any time.
+The International Center office reserve the right to request proof of insurance coverage translated into the English language at any time.

 Esry Student Health Center (University on-campus)

 Students should visit Esry Student Health Center for every NON-emergency or NON-urgent health concern.
 Most services, medicine and/or immunization given at the center will be charged directly to the appropriate insurance company, normally, at no additional or out-of-pocket cost to students.
 However, students are charged fees if he/she missed health appointments.

 Location: Blum Student Union, Room 203